PupoSDC/Jobbox-CMD/README.md

 What's there to improve?

-First, the entire script is just one big file.
+-First, the entire script is just one big file.
 Splitting it int a more organized HTML, CSS and Javascriot files would be awesome.

-The ajax request and write on cmd are just one function.
+-The ajax request and write on cmd are just one function.
 Ideally they should be two decoupled functions.

+- About half of the commands the API provides are not implemented yet :/

-Some commans are really slow because each request envolves dozens of sub-requests.
+-Some commans are really slow because each request envolves dozens of sub-requests.
 A better solution is needed.
 E.g.: GetJobsbyID

+- Mobile support is basic + The logo does not work in all PC's

 This readme is bad.